-Generally, customers prefer options that make best use of existing resource and infrastructure, as opposed to options that involve developing new resources.
+Generally, customers prefer options that make best use of existing resource and infrastructure, as opposed to options that involve developing Developing the demand-side strategy for Preferred Plan new resources.
 This explains a clear preference for demand management, particularly leakage reduction.
 Even when customers understood that our leakage performance is industry leading, and that reducing leakage does not reduce bills, it remains an emblematic issue and a priority for investment.
 The reliability of water resources options is an additional important consideration to customers, and generally they prefer options that are described as having 'higher' reliability, as opposed to 'medium' or 'lower' reliability.
 For example, in the Water Resources Stated Preference Survey all options were defined as either 'higher', 'medium' and 'lower' reliability.
 Overall, leakage reduction was the highest ranked option.
 However, when leakage was described as 'lower' reliability, it was less preferable to some supply-side options described as 'medium' or 'higher' reliability (including water reuse and reservoir extensions).